Nada Sanders

 Nada R. Sanders is an American university professor specializing in forecasting and supply-chain management.
 She is the Distinguished Professor of Supply Chain Management at the D’Amore-McKim School of Business at Northeastern University.
 She is also a research scholar, academic editor, reference book author, keynote speaker, business consultant, and corporate board member.
 Her forecasts describing the impact of the economic crisis on supply disruptions resulting from the COVID-19 pandemic received media coverage.
-Her latest book The Humachine (co-authored with John D. Wood) explores the influence of artificial intelligence over world business and culture.
+Her latest book The Humachine, as well as her 2023 article published in HBR (both co-authored with John D. Wood) explore the influence of artificial intelligence over world business, culture and skills.

 Education

 Sanders' university degrees include PhD in operations management and logistics from the Fisher College of Business, Ohio State University, also an MBA and a BS in mechanical engineering.

 Career

 Sanders has successively been the West Chair at the Neely School of Business at Texas Christian University (2007–2009), Iacocca Chair of Supply Chain Management at Lehigh University (2009–2014), and Distinguished Professor of Supply Chain Management at the D’Amore-McKim School of Business at Northeastern University (2014 to present).

 Her research has centered on topics such as forecasting methods, management technologies, and resilience of supply chains, her works being commonly cited by subject reviews, and referred as reading in university courses covering these matters.
 Her research is cited in current Wikipedia entries on Forecasting, Global value chain, Electronic business, Logistics, Operations management.
 Procurement, Supply chain, and Supply chain management.